 Office Hours: Office hours will generally be held in person, on campus, or virtually over Zoom.
-My office hours will be held once a week, for two hours during which you can visit – I will make weekly announcement on Sakai regarding the format and place of office hours.
+My office hours will be held once a week, for two hours during which you can visit – I will make weekly announcement on Canvas regarding the format and place of office hours.
 Of course, you can also make an appointment with me to meet if you cannot make it to a regular office hours.

 Attendance and Missing Class: It is ESSENTIAL that you attend all of the lectures.
-Exams are based ENTIRELY on the material covered in lecture, and you will not do well by merely doing the review quizzes.
+Exams are based ENTIRELY on the material covered in lecture, and you will not do well by merely doing the review sheets.
 To do well, you should treat this class as though “attendance” is required.
 Taking good notes, comparing those notes with peers, and studying together are excellent ways of getting a high grade in this class.

 If you find yourself falling behind two or more consecutive lectures due to illness or family emergency PLEASE contact the instructor immediately.
 Duke University has established procedures to deal with short-term and long-term absences due to illness, as well as family emergencies.
 Information can be found HERE.